MicrosoftDocs/entra-docs/docs/identity/app-provisioning/plan-sap-user-source-and-target.md

 If you don't use Windows Server AD, follow the steps in this section to extend the Microsoft Entra ID user schema.

 1. **Create an application to hold the Microsoft Entra schema extensions.** For tenants that aren't synchronized from Windows Server AD, schema extensions must be part of a new application.
 If you haven't already done so, create an application to represent schema extensions.
 This application won't have any users assigned to it.
 1. **Identify the attribute for correlation with the system of record.** Perhaps you have existing users in Microsoft Entra ID that correspond to workers.
-Then those users must have an attribute whose value is unique and corresponds to a property in the authoritative system-of-record source for those workers.
+Then those users must have an attribute whose value is unique and corresponds to a property in the authoritative system of record source for those workers.

    For example, some organizations extend their Microsoft Entra ID user schema to have a new attribute for this purpose.
 If you haven't already created an attribute for that purpose, include that as an attribute in the next step.
 1. **Extend the Microsoft Entra ID user schema for new attributes.** Create directory schema extensions for each attribute required by the SAP applications that aren't already part of the Microsoft Entra ID user schema.
 These attributes provide a way for Microsoft Entra to store more data about users.
 You can extend the schema by [creating an extension attribute](user-provisioning-sync-attributes-for-mapping.md#create-an-extension-attribute-in-a-tenant-with-cloud-only-users).

 ### Ensure that users in Microsoft Entra ID can be correlated with worker records in the HR source

 Perhaps you have existing users in Microsoft Entra ID that correspond to workers.
-Then those users must have an attribute whose value is unique and corresponds to a property in the authoritative system-of-record source for those workers.
+Then those users must have an attribute whose value is unique and corresponds to a property in the authoritative system of record source for those workers.

 For example, some organizations might extend their Microsoft Entra ID user schema to have a new attribute for this purpose.
 If there are users who don't have that attribute, they might not be considered during the subsequent integration.
 Then automated provisioning results in duplicate users being created in Windows Server AD.
 When a user leaves, the original users aren't updated or removed.

 1. **Retrieve the users from Microsoft Entra ID.
-Ensure that any user already in Microsoft Entra ID that represents a worker has an attribute so that it can be correlated.** Typically, a few users in Microsoft Entra ID don't correspond to workers in your authoritative system-of-record source.
+Ensure that any user already in Microsoft Entra ID that represents a worker has an attribute so that it can be correlated.** Typically, a few users in Microsoft Entra ID don't correspond to workers in your authoritative system of record source.
 These users include the break-glass account for emergency administrative access, accounts for IT vendors, and business guests.
 The rest of the users must already have an attribute with a unique value to be used for correlation.

    If some users aren't correlated, they might be missed for updates and deprovisioning.
 Microsoft Entra might even create duplicate users.
 For example, if the requirement is that all member users (apart from the break-glass account) have an `employeeid` attribute, you could identify those users with a PowerShell command pipeline similar to the following script: